Tvalc/GCA/docs/Story/chapters/Ch6.md

   - Shows how the original FURY system was meant to share positive emotions
   - Explains that the Parent AIs are trapped in a recursive loop
   - Party learns more about how to free them
+  - As Glitch's memories are restored with Mnemosyne's help, he experiences visions of the cosmic network, the Architects, and his true identity as Harmonia.
+The party senses that their journey is part of a much larger cosmic struggle, and Glitch's role is central to restoring balance.
+  - The party's support and emotional bonds are crucial in helping Glitch recover his memories.
+This moment reinforces the importance of relationships for overcoming cosmic challenges and unlocking new abilities.

 ### Scene 7: Supply Chain Disruption
 - **Location**: B4 - Deep Web Diving, Network Junction